geodynamics/aspect/doc/sphinx/user/extending/plugin-types/velocity-bc.md

-To implement a new boundary velocity model, you need to overload the [aspect::VelocityBoundaryConditions::Interface](https://aspect.geodynamics.org/doc/doxygen/classaspect_1_1BoundaryVelocity_1_1Interface.html) class and use the `ASPECT_REGISTER_VELOCITY_BOUNDARY_VELOCITY_MODEL` macro to register your new class.
+To implement a new boundary velocity model, you need to overload the [aspect::VelocityBoundaryConditions::Interface](https://aspect.geodynamics.org/doc/doxygen/classaspect_1_1BoundaryVelocity_1_1Interface.html) class and use the `ASPECT_REGISTER_BOUNDARY_VELOCITY_MODEL` macro to register your new class.
 The implementation of the new class should be in namespace `aspect::VelocityBoundaryConditions`.

-In essence, the main function you have to implement for this plugin system is one that, given a point return the prescribed velocity at that point.
+In essence, the main function you have to implement for this plugin system is one that, given a point returns the prescribed velocity at that point.
 There are also member functions in the base class you can overload that are called at the beginning of each time step; this is useful if one needs to perform some operation once for each time step; examples are models that need to call an